Development and projects

 Mandatory gradle file to boostrap the build process

-Optional folder where you place java code that might be included directly in the project - Maven style.
+Optional folder where you place Java code that might be included directly in the project.

-Optional folder where you place test code - Maven style.
+Optional folder where you place Java test code.

 Non-Java files.
 The majority of XP project code goes here,